isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 </table>

-#### 6. What information needs to be reflected on a physical or electronic vaccination certificate?
+#### 6. What information needs to be reflected on electronic or physical vaccination certificates?

-A physical or electronic vaccination certificate needs to state the following:
+The electronic or physical vaccination certificate(s) should be in English and clearly state the following:
 - the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the traveller’s passport used for entry into Singapore;
-- the country of vaccination;
+- the country/region of vaccination, which must be either Singapore or the VTL country/region the traveller is departing from;
 - the name of vaccine used (if more than 1 dose, the name of each vaccine administered for each dose); and
 - the date(s) of vaccination (if more than 1 dose, the dates when each dose was administered).
+The date of teh last dose should be administered at least 14 days before the traveller's arrival in Singapore.

 <div id="QRcode"></div>